o3de/o3de.org/content/docs/user-guide/features/engine/debugging/cvar-asserts.md

 ---
-description: ' Learn how to use asserts in Amazon Lumberyard to debug your game code. '
+description: ' Learn how to use asserts in Open 3D Engine to debug your game code. '
 title: Using the sys_asserts Console Variable (CVAR)
 ---
 # Using the `sys_asserts` Console Variable \(CVAR\) {#debugging-using-asserts}